How to Reduce Property Tax in Singapore

 2. Occupy Your Property (Even Part-Time) If Possible

-Owner-occupied tax rates are significantly lower than non-owner-occupied rates.
-If you own multiple properties or plan to use your property for personal reasons, switching a unit to owner-occupied may reduce tax drastically.
+Owner-occupied properties are taxed at significantly lower progressive rates compared with non-owner-occupied properties.
+If you own multiple properties or plan to use a property for personal purposes, declaring it as owner-occupied can reduce your property tax liability.

 Strategies to consider

-• Move into your investment property temporarily if your current home is smaller or lower in value.
+• Move into your investment property temporarily if your current home is smaller or lower in value (provided the move is genuine).

 • Nominate only one property as owner-occupied—your highest AV unit usually provides the biggest tax savings.